lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/behavioralDiagrams/uml_state_diagram.md

 ### **Basic State**

-> A **state** is an abstraction of the concrete property values and relationships of an entity.
+> A **state** is a named abstraction of the concrete property values and relationships of an entity.

 <br>